azadaliyev44/to-do-list/README.md

 **Delete tasks**: Users should be able to delete tasks that are no longer needed.

 **Set due dates**: Users should be able to set due dates for tasks.

-The app should be able to remind users of upcoming deadlines.
+**Categorize tasks**: Users should be able to categorize tasks based on their choice.

 **Prioritize tasks**: Users should be able to prioritize tasks based on their importance.
 The app should display tasks in order of priority.

-**Track progress**: Users should be able to track their progress on tasks by marking them as completed or in progress.
+**Track progress**: Users should be able to track their progress on tasks by marking them as completed.

+**See completed tasks**: Users should be able to see the tasks which have been completed and stored in archive.

 **Search for tasks**: Users should be able to search for tasks by name, description, or due date.